 Having controlled for the effect of different variables, we found that a variable particularly important in predicting vulnerability during displacement was the individual's trait resilience capability.
 This is the individual's ability to adapt to change.
 Those who lack the ability to adapt to change are particularly vulnerable to the discomfort induced by being forced to leave their home for a period of time.
 The length of the displacement did not have a relevant impact.
 Individual resilience is a personality trait (Di Fabio & Saklofske, 2018; Oshio et al., 2018), but some studies suggest that perhaps it could be increased if social support increases (Gooding et al., 2012).

-The second cause of vulnerability in displaced individuals was related to the satisfaction with the overall displacement experience and to the characteristics of the environment where the displacement was located (which was perceived depressive and not as good as desired).
-The cause of the evacuees' discomfort was not linked to specific aspects of the homes (the restricted space, lack of light, lack of privacy, distance to one's works and studies, etc.).
+As evidence for this argument, we found a positive correlation between both social support and protection net with resilience.
+Future studies should therefore examine and understand what factors (including social capital) enhance individual resilience capabilities.
+Special attention should be devoted to investigating these relationships by using longitudinal designs that measure social capital (at time 1) and resilience (at time 2).
+The second predictor of discomfort in displaced individuals was related to the satisfaction with the overall displacement experience and to the characteristics of the environment where the displacement was located (which was perceived as depressive and not as good as desired).
+The evacuees' discomfort was not linked to specific aspects of the homes (the restricted space, lack of light, lack of privacy, distance to one's works and studies, etc.).
 Instead, it was linked to dissatisfaction with the overall displacement experience.
-This can be explained assuming that the experience of losing one's home and live in a "suspended life" in a temporary home is itself a trauma on top of the disaster experience.
-However, some data also seems to indicate that it is likely that it is not just the experience of losing one's home, but the fact of losing the environment of life in which one's home was embedded that determines the strong distress in the evacuees.
+This can be explained by assuming that the experience of losing one's home and living in a "suspended life" in a temporary home is itself a trauma on top of the disaster experience.
+However, some data also seems to indicate that it is likely that it is not just the experience of losing one's home but the fact of losing the environment of life in which one's home was embedded that determines the strong distress in the evacuees.
 Previous literature indeed points to the fact that existing social networks are dismantled during relocation, thus eliminating a crucial source of social buffer, which might potentially mitigate evacuees' discomfort (Di Gregorio & Soares, 2017).
 Moreover, it has indeed been noted that relocating the elderly is especially a problem due to their need for social spaces and organized activities that enable them to meet others (Johnson, 2007).
-It has been emphasized that temporary housing should not only provide shelter but also offer everything to return to normal life, such as being in a place with easy access to services and the workplace or providing affordable transportation, proximity to the former home, and maintaining neighbourhood ties and support networks (Johnson, 2007).
+It has been emphasized that temporary housing should not only provide shelter but also offer everything to return to normal life, such as being in a place with easy access to services and the workplace or providing affordable transportation, proximity to the former home, and maintaining neighborhood ties and support networks (Johnson, 2007).